Online GIS is accessed via web browser. This means it can be accessed on any device that's connected to the internet.

 At best, desktop GIS and online GIS complement the same goals.
 At worst, they achieve different goals.

 Defining the needs of your organization will help you decide which option, or combination of the two, will best address your needs.

 Online GIS is redefining the field of GIS as a whole.

-Employed as a stand alone GIS software, or as a complement to exisiting desktop GIS, online GIS provides significant value to any organization working with location-based data.
+Used as a standalone GIS software, or to complement an existing desktop GIS, online GIS provides significant value to any organization working with location-based data.